 The Solitary Island walk is a 60km stretch between Sawtell in the south to Red Rock on the northern beaches of the Coffs Coast.
-One of the longer NSW Coastal walks it give you beaches, rainforest and coastal villages.
+One of the longer NSW Coastal walks it gives you beaches, rainforest and coastal villages.
 It’s easy to complete this walk over a few days as there’s no shortage of places to stay along the way.

 There is a lot of beach walking on this trail, so be sure your legs are up to it!
 Walking at low tide will give you some hard sand to walk on and your legs a bit of a rest.

 The official site suggests four hours of walking each day over four days.
-If you only have time for one day, we suggest the section from Woolgoolga village to Moonie Beach.
+If you only have time for one day, we suggest the section from Woolgoolga Village to Moonie Beach.
 And don’t miss the hike to the top of Muttonbird Island overlooking Coffs Harbour Port.

 Suggested time to complete: 4 days